 Paragraph 322 (1C) of the Immigration Rules describes proper character requirements.
 Those requirements are subject to the following conditions:

-- Conviction of a criminal offence and a sentence to imprisonment is for four years or longer.
-Then, it prevents the applicant from reaching the good character requirement.
+- Conviction of a criminal offence and a sentence to imprisonment for four years or longer.
+Then, it prevents the applicant from reaching the reasonable character requirement.

-- The applicant might have received a criminal offence conviction and sentenced to prison for 12 months or more, but less than four years.
-Then, the rules will consider the sentence spent after 15 years from the end of the sentence.
+- The applicant might have received a criminal offence conviction and a sentence to prison for 12 months or more but less than four years.
+Then, the rules will consider the punishment spent after 15 years from the end of the sentence.

 - The sentence was the imprisonment of fewer than 12 months.
 Then the rules allow not to consider it seven years after the end of the term.

-- Within 24 months after making the application for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
-A crime is punishable with a non-custodial sentence or gains out of court disposal recorded in his/her criminal record.
+- Within 24 months of applying for indefinite leave to remain, the applicant should not receive any convictions or admission of liability.
+A crime is punishable with a non-custodial sentence or gains from court disposal recorded in their criminal record.

 The requirement of good character

-The applicant should not have any issues that would be detrimental to the public interest.
+The applicant should not have any issues detrimental to the public interest.
 That is an addition to the need for good character.
 Those issues include character conduct, personal history, employment record and associations.
 Thus, the decision-maker is allowed to use a broader range of discretion.
-He also may potentially refuse the application on the ground not explicitly stated out in the Immigration Rules.
+He may also refuse the application on the ground not explicitly stated in the Immigration Rules.

-- an EEA National who was exercising their treaty rights in the UK but had no sufficient qualification for the permanent residence
+- an EEA National who was exercising their treaty rights in the UK but had no sufficient qualification for permanent residence;

-- A former family member of an EEA national who has a retained rights of stay.
+- a former family member of an EEA national who has a retained right of stay.

-28 days before completion of the ten years Long Residence
+28 days before completion of the ten-year Long residence

-The rules allow applicants to make applications up to 28 days before the end of the ten years and reject those made earlier.
+The rules allow applicants to make applications up to 28 days before the end of the ten years and reject those produced earlier.

 There are no provisions to include dependents in the application for settlement under the Long Residence rule.
-If the application form includes a dependant by mistake, then the Home Office refuses the request.
-Applicants are thus advised to seek legal advice.
+If the application form consists of a dependant by mistake, the Home Office refuses the request.
+Applicants thus receive advice to seek legal advice.
 They have to do that since the long residence rule does not include provisions covering dependents, with each case requiring individual consideration.

-The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain by ten years of Long Residence.
-You may need legal help from immigration lawyers in London to prepare and submit your request for Indefinite Leave to Remain by ten years of Long Residence.
-So, we are here to provide you with friendly, reliable, efficient and professional immigration service.
+The immigration lawyers at Law Park are experts in dealing with the application for Indefinite Leave to Remain for ten years of Long residence.
+You may need legal help from immigration lawyers in London to prepare and submit your request for Indefinite Leave to Remain for ten years of Long residence.
+So, we are here to provide you with a friendly, reliable, efficient and professional immigration service.

 An application for Indefinite Leave to Remain

-Our team of immigration lawyers would work with you and your request for ILR by ten years Long Residence.
+Our team of immigration lawyers would work with you and your request for ILR by ten years of Long residence.
 So, you can expect to enjoy the following services:

-- We will provide you with detailed instructions regarding immigration regulations as well as the specific procedures required by the Home Office and the UKBA that are relevant to your case.
+- We will provide you with detailed instructions regarding immigration regulations and the procedures required by the Home Office and the UKBA relevant to your case.

 - You will get answers to any questions about your case while identifying its benefits and drawbacks.

-- A member of our team will explain all documentation that you need to submit alongside your application for Indefinite Leave to Remain by ten years of Long Residence.
+- A team member will explain all documentation you need to submit alongside your application for Indefinite Leave to Remain by ten years of Long residence.

-- Our immigration lawyers will examine these documents and discuss how they are relevant to your case.
+- Our immigration lawyers will examine these documents and discuss their relevance to your case.

-- We will complete the application forms and answer any questions that you may have.
-If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.
+- We will complete the application forms and answer any questions you may have.
+Our immigration lawyers will prepare a sponsorship declaration and explain the process if needed.

-- Our lawyers will draft a cover letter that will support and submit the application for Indefinite Leave to Remain by ten years of Long Residence.
+- Our lawyers will draft a cover letter to support and submit the Indefinite Leave to Remain application for ten years of Long residence.